Variations of Renormalized Volume for Minimal Submanifolds of Poincare-Einstein Manifolds: Renormalized Volume for

 \section{Renormalized Volume for $Y \subseteq M^{n+1}$}

 Let $x_Y$ be a special bdf on $(Y, h)$ considered as its own asymptotically hyperbolic manifold with metric even to high order.
 In this section, we prove the following: \begin{theorem} Let $Y^m \subseteq M^{n+1}$ minimal, satisfying the conditions \S \ref{Graphical} and $x_Y$ a special bdf on $Y$.
 Let $x$ a special bdf on $M$, inducing the same conformal infinity on $Y$.
-We have that \begin{empheq}[box=\fbox]{equation*} \FPz \int_Y x_Y^z dA_Y = \end{empheq} where $p(s)$ is some function on the boundary determined by $u_2(s) = \frac{1}{2(m-1)} H_{\gamma}(s)$ and its derivatives. \end{theorem} This theorem says that for even dimensional manifolds, we can use either a special bdf on $Y$, which is labeled as $x_Y$, or the almost special bdf, $x$, on $M^{n+1}$.
+We have that \begin{empheq}[box=\fbox]{equation*} \FPz \int_Y x_Y^z dA_Y = \end{empheq} where $p(s) = F(u_2(s))$ is a computable function of $u_2(s) = \frac{1}{2(m-1)} H_{\gamma}(s)$ and higher derivatives. \end{theorem} This theorem says that for even dimensional manifolds, we can use either a special bdf on $Y$, which is labeled as $x_Y$, or the almost special bdf, $x$, on $M^{n+1}$.
 Recall that a special bdf, $x$, satisfies

 where $\overline{g} = x^2 g$.
 We want to find a special bdf, $x_Y$, for $Y$, such that